DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 - Opportunity to take part in STEM enrichment programme

-- Participate in Chemistry Olympiad
+- Participate in the Chemistry Olympiad

 - Complete the Cambridge Chemistry Challenge